ted-ncg/labs/09-web-mvc-account-view.md

    </html>
    ```

-1. Test out the static page above by going to `localhost:8080/account/1` to make sure you see the page.
+1. Test out this page above by going to `localhost:8080/account/1` to make sure you see the page.

 ----